ronen567/just-the-docs/docs/logistic_regression.md

 \prod_{i=1}^{m}p(y_i|x_i, b,w)= h(b+w^Tx_i\zeta )^{y_i}(1- h(b+w^Tx_i))^{y_i-1}$$

 Eq.
 8 is not concave, i.e. not convex.
 Note that the non-concave charectaristic is common to the exponential family, which are only logarithmically concave.
 With that in mind, and considering that logarithms are strictly increasing functions, maximizing the log of the likelihood is equivalent to maximizing the likelihood.
 Not only that, but taking the log makes things much more covinient, as the multiplication are converted to a sum.
-So Here we take the log of Eq.
+So Here we take the natural log of Eq.
 8 likelihood equation.

 #### Eq.
 9: Log Likelihood Function